 All states and territories have legislation and/or policy which outlines how a person with decision-making capacity can record their future preferences for care and appoint a substitute decision-maker.
 These laws also describe the process for medical treatment decision making for people without decision-making capacity.

-In Victoria, this is the Medical Treatment Planning and Decisions Act 2016.
+In Victoria, this is the Mental Health and Wellbeing Act 2022.

 Support person